wmyers/wmyers.github.io/_posts/2014-12-20-Setting-environment-variables-in-node-with-the-angular-fullstack-generator.md

 This can be done by copying the `./server/config/local.env.sample.js` file, adding your local environment values, and renaming it to `./server/config/local.env`.

 This local env file is the place to put secrets (credentials etc) and should not be version controlled.
-So it should be adde to your .gitignore file and manually added to servers or local dev machines.
+So it should be added to your .gitignore file and manually added to servers or local dev machines.

 ```javascript
 // Use local.env.js for environment variables that grunt will set when the server starts locally.